innka/homey-qa-automation/README.md

 ## Defects Found

-During testing, two major business defects were identified:
+During testing, one major business defects were identified:

-- **PP-21** – Reserved dates become selectable again after page refresh.
 - **PP-46** – A traveler can mark a reservation as paid even when the host has not configured banking information.

 Both defects were documented and reported.